Seasonal Programs

 Detailed check-in instructions will be emailed before the season begins.

 The first two weeks of the season are crucial.
 Coaches evaluate each child’s ability, comfort and personality to build balanced groups that support learning and fun.
-Groups may shift slightly early in the season to ensure the best fit for everyone.
+Groups may shift slightly to ensure the best fit for everyone on a given weekend.

 What if we miss a day?